Building a child’s digital resilience

 See tips to help children become more digitally savvy and get the best out of their online world.

-- Try and understand what has gone on and where it has happened
+- Try and understand what has gone on and who is involved

-- Show your support and give them confidence that you will deal with it together
+- Don’t overreact, show your support and reassure them that you will deal with it together

 - Seek to advise from specialist organisation or GP if the situation is serious to give them the best chance to recover and regain confidence